stalniy/casl/docs-src/src/content/pages/cookbook/cache-rules/en.md

 ## The issue

-It takes considerable amount of time or requires additional roundtrip to the database to construct a `PureAbility` instance.
+It takes considerable amount of time or requires additional roundtrip to the database to construct a `Ability` instance.

 Let's consider an example where user can manage own devices but **devices doesn't have** a reference to the owner.
 In such cases, we need to fetch all device ids in order to create a `MongoAbility` instance: